-Fredrick "Tex" Avery was born in Taylor, Texas in 1908, which explains his nickname.
-Avery was interested in animation from an early age.
-He started drawing comic strips in high school, and spent a summer studying art at the Chicago Art Institute.
+Frederick "Tex" Avery was born in Taylor, Texas, in 1908, which explains his nickname.
+Avery was interested in animation from an early age, but his initial desire was to become a cartoonist.
+He attended North Dallas High School and, as a student, he created comic strips, cartoons, and illustrations for the school's annual and a monthly magazine.
+He subsequently spent a summer studying art at the Chicago Art Institute.
 Avery moved to California in the early thirties and entered the animation field as a painter.
+His first job was working on 'Oswald the Lucky Rabbit' cartoons for Walter Lantz.
 There he learned the entire animation process and soon became a storyboard artist.

 In 1935, Tex went to work for Leon Schlesinger (later Warner Bros.), where he created 'Porky Pig', 'Daffy Duck', and the personality of Bugs Bunny, for the 'Looney Tunes' series.
 Avery's cartoons stood out among many of his contemporaties in animation at the time.
 They are brimful with wild, outrageous and physically impossible gags, frenetic chase scenes, aggressive violence, sly sexual innuendo and characters who frequently break the fourth wall.
 This madcap style inspired his colleagues at Warners, including Chuck Jones, Bob Clampett, Friz Freleng, Frank Tashlin, Bob McKimson, but was also copied by their rivals at Universal (Walter Lantz) and MGM (William Hanna and Joseph Barbera).